geo-masc/force/docs/source/howto/classification.rst

-.. _tut-tsi:
+.. _tut-cls:

 Classification
 =========================

 .. |copy|   unicode:: U+000A9 ..
 COPYRIGHT SIGN

-**Using FORCE for land cover/use classification**
+*Using FORCE for land cover/use classification*

-This tutorial gives an overview of how to use the FORCE higher-level machine learning submodule to classify tha agricultural land use based on interpolated Sentinel-2 time series.
+This tutorial gives an overview of how to use the FORCE higher-level machine learning submodule to classify the agricultural land use based on interpolated Sentinel-2 time series.

 .. admonition:: Info